top of page

 Rice Bar Capital Grill: Korean rice bowls, casual and fantastic reviews

-But what I would recommend heading to the Ronald Reagan International Trade Center building which is 0.4 miles away (0.2 miles from American History if you visit there on the way) and has a ton of options in their Food Court including:
+But what I would recommend heading to is the Ronald Reagan International Trade Center building, which is 0.4 miles away (0.2 miles from American History if you visit there on the way) and has a ton of options in their Food Court including:

 • California Tortilla — Fast‑casual Mexican: burritos, tacos, bowls.
 Located at 1300 Pennsylvania Ave NW, Reagan Building